• Skip to primary navigation

 Similarities and differences between squid and calamari

-The similarities are that both Squid and Calamari do not have external shells making them look fairly similar.
+Both squid and calamari do not have external shells making them look fairly similar.

-The difference is that Calamari is the actual name that represents the squid species and these are smaller in size, they have those side fins/flaps that run on the full length of their body squids are larger in size, have fins too but only running for only a little bit on the sides making them look more like an arrow.
+The difference is that calamari is the actual name that represents the squid species which are smaller in size, they have side fins/flaps that run on the full length of their bodies squid are larger and have fins too but only run for a little bit on the sides making them look more like an arrow.
 Also texture-wise, the calamari is more tender which also makes it more expensive.

 When it comes to cooking squid, the method is quite different from how we cook the other regular seafood.